grimandgreedy/qutebrowser-scripts/README.md

 ## Userscripts
 ### mpv

 Open videos with mpv.
 Videos will open in the same mpv instance.
-New instances can be created by running with a count.
-Any links opened with the same count will be run in the same instance.
+New instances can be created by running with a count argument--e.g., `4,m` will open a video link in the fourth instance.
+Any links passed with the same count argument will be run in the same mpv instance.

 ```
 config.bind(',m', 'spawn --userscript hint_launcher.py ~/.config/qutebrowser/userscripts/mpv.py')